ROSACEA, WHAT IS IT?

 Rosacea cannot be cured, but it can be treated and kept at bay.
-My life now is no longer hell with plague attached to my face, rosacea is now rather a quiet roommate that you almost do not know you have.
+My life now is no longer hell with plague attached to my face, rosacea is now rather a quiet roommate that I almost do not know I had.

 Do not despair, if I can now have normal skin, everyone can.
 But remember, I am not a medical doctor and please, do not take these words over your dermatologist’s professional medical advice.
 Take this article rather as the hope for all of you my fellow rosaceans out there.